jjosh102/XtractXcel/README.md

-# ExcelTransformLoad
+# XtractXcel

 ## Overview
-ExcelTransformLoad is a robust .NET library for extracting data from Excel files using [ClosedXML](https://github.com/ClosedXML/ClosedXML), transforming it as needed, and loading it into your objects with minimal effort.
+XtractXcel is a robust .NET library for extracting data from Excel files using [ClosedXML](https://github.com/ClosedXML/ClosedXML), transforming it as needed, and loading it into your objects with minimal effort.
 It supports a variety of data types, flexible column mapping, and both attribute-based and manual mapping approaches.

 ## Getting Started